vsel/vsel.github.io/about.md

 permalink: /about/
 ---

-Volodymyr and Boryslav talks in EVO
+Volodymyr Selyukh and Boryslav Larin talks in EVO